Ontotext-AD/recommend-pub-docs/index.md

 (a)	the relevance of a news item to the user's previous interests (their history) (b)	the relevance of a news item to the user's momentary context (the news article they are currently reading)
 2. Freshness – the recency of the proposed articles
 3. Popularity – how popular the articles are.
-Popularity may be two-fold: popularity among peer users (thus becoming part of a collaborative filtering scheme) or popularity with respect to other articles (similar to the PageRank scheme, which reflects the popularity of a web site amongst other web sites).
+Popularity may be two-fold: popularity among peer users (thus becoming part of a collaborative filtering scheme) and popularity with respect to other articles (similar to the PageRank scheme, which reflects the popularity of a web site amongst other web sites).

 The recommendation comprises the top n results of a merge of several lists of news articles reflecting the above listed criteria.
 Each of the lists represents a different aspect of the recommendation objective.
 The ranks in the merged list of news are controlled by weight parameters, which determine the effect of each objective on the query, and hence the final outcome.